fakerybakery/awesomeread/README.md

 * Format "New Post" section
 * Add more styling for the post lists/search results
 * Better styling the homepage
+* Style the "Menus" - e.g. "Forum Tools" or "Search this Forum" menu...

 ## Bugs
 Please create a GitHub issue to report bugs.
 Thank you!